abijeet-dhillon/swe_capstone_project/docs/logs/personal-log-abijeet-dhillon.md

 ### 2. Recap of Weekly Goals

 This week, I extended the backend parsing functionality by implementing a new file categorization component, which categorizes files and saves a structured output for later downstream use.
-I also participated in team meetings, reviewed pull requests, and tested teammates' code on active branches.
+I also participated in team meetings, reviewed pull requests, tested teammates' code on active branches, and wrote test cases for my implementations using TDD principles.

 ---